About Red Sparrow

 After she suffers an injury that ends her career Prima ballerina Dominika Egorova faces a bleak and uncertain future after.
 She turns to Sparrow School.
 A secret intelligence service that trains exceptional young people to use their bodies and minds as weapons.
 Dominika emerges as the most dangerous Sparrow after completing the sadistic training process.
 As she comes to terms with her new abilities.
 She meets a CIA agent who tries to convince her that he is the only person she can really trust.

 What I thought

 When I went to the cinema last week I wasn’t intending to watch Red Sparrow.
-Truth be told my boyfriend wouldn’t watch 50 Shades and with his choices being Tomb Raider, Black Panther or this, I made my decision.
+The truth is my boyfriend wouldn’t watch 50 Shades.
+Snd with his choices being Tomb Raider, Black Panther or this, I made my decision.

 Our first date had in fact involved seeing a Jennifer Laurence movie and I guess that helped drive my decision.
 Other than the cast list I knew nothing about the movie and went in with no expectations.

 What I discovered is yet another incredible performance from the actress.
-As the movie touches on the intelligence training school that was created in Soviet Russia I found myself pulled into a story that was full of twists and what I’ve later discovered historical accuracy.
+As the movie touches on the intelligence training school founded in Soviet Russia, I found myself pulled into a story that was full of twists.
+And as I later discovered historical accuracy.

-Red Sparrow looks set to divide the critics, it will never be deemed a cold war classic but Jennifer Laurence and cast have brought to life a story that will be talked about for years to come, whether in a good way or bad!
+Red Sparrow looks set to divide the critics.
+It will never be deemed a cold war classic but Jennifer Laurence and cast have brought to life a story people will talk about for years to come, whether in a good way or bad!